d4n3sh/thedaneshproject/content/posts/2012-08-16-hovding-the-invisible-bike-helmet.md

 The overall design of a helmet has not changed for a long time and it always seemed impossible to come up with a better design until now that is.

 Design students  Anna and Terese thought it was possible.
-7 years of hard work later they came up with the invisible helmet &#8220;HÖVDING&#8221;.
+7 years of hard work later they came up with the invisible helmet "HÖVDING".

 It's essentially an air bag designed into a collar that fits around your neck with a custom shell designs to match your outfit.
 It will inflate in 0.1 sec when abnormal movement is detected either from a collision and when the rider falls of his bike.
 [Read more][1]

-You can buy a &#8220;HÖVDING&#8221; for 3998 SEK (USD 600) from their [online store.][2]
+You can buy a "HÖVDING" for 3998 SEK (USD 600) from their [online store.][2]
 I love the design, I'd buy it now if I had the money , guess I'll have to wait.

 Watch the video and be wowed.<!--more-->